 Prince Foote began his four-year-old season in the same manner as the year before – with a convincing victory in the Chelmsford Stakes – only this time humping 9 st. 7lb, and it seemed that past glories would be repeated.
 It wasn’t to be.
 Sent out at twos on at his next appearance in the Spring Stakes, the imported Comedy King was untroubled to cause a boilover in relegating him to second place.
 When Prince Foote then finished unplaced in the Craven Plate won by Parsee, McGrath abandoned the entire campaign, and the horse went to the spelling paddock for almost a year.
 Then for the third year in succession, his seasonal re-appearance came in the Chelmsford Stakes, but dreams of a hat-trick were soured when he failed ignominiously.
 It was the same story in three more appearances at weight-for-age during the Randwick Spring Meeting.
 It was after the last of these – in the two-mile Randwick Plate – that Prince Foote bled and his racecourse retirement was announced.
 The stallion went to stand duty at his owner’s Wills Gully Stud, among the hills and dales of the Hunter Valley, a few miles from the Rothbury Ranges.

 Brown exercised the jealous right of exclusive property with all of his stallions, and Prince Foote was to suffer from this parsimony.
 Nonetheless, he proved himself a very able stallion, siring some first-class horses, most of which carried John Brown’s pale blue and yellow livery.
 It is a curious fact, however, that all of Prince Foote’s best progeny were colts.
 As we shall see, he was responsible for Brown’s second success in the A.J.C.
-Derby with that fine chestnut colt Richmond Main, and his younger brother Pelaw Main which won the A.J.C.
+Derby with that fine chestnut colt Richmond Main, and his younger brother Pelaw Main who won the A.J.C.
 December Stakes.
 Prince Foote’s other good winners for John Brown included the dual St Leger winner, Prince Viridis and the 1922 Sydney Cup winner, Prince Charles.
 Prince Cox (V.R.C.
 Australian Cup) and Prince Minimbah (A.J.C.
 Summer Cup) were among other notable progeny by the Derby winner.
 Prince Foote died at the Wills Gully Stud in January 1922 from a ruptured blood vessel.

 In the autumn of 1930, at a time when even the great Amounis was stabled in Stormy Lodge and enjoying his finest season, Frank McGrath looked back on his racing career in an interview with Jack Dexter.
 McGrath reflected that up to that time Prince Foote, a wonderfully clean-winded horse, was the best he had ever trained.
 While it was an opinion that McGrath was to review less than three years later when a certain showy chestnut with a flaxen mane and tail walked into his life, the later revision doesn’t necessarily detract from his initial judgement.
 The great man admitted that he never galloped Prince Foote beyond nine furlongs when preparing him for his longer races and these were training methods that at the time drew criticism.
 He recalled that some wiseacres had buttonholed John Brown before the Derby at Randwick and told him it was impossible for Prince Foote to stay on such a light preparation.
 Brown had reported the doomsayers’ advice to McGrath, whose laconic reply was: “When he’s tired, I don’t know how the others will be.”